Connecticut man found guilty in 36-year-old kidnapping cases

 (WTNH) – A jury found a Marlborough man guilty in 36-year-old sexual assault cases on Wednesday.

-Michael Sharpe, who used to work for a Hartford school, was arrested in 2020 in connection to four sexual assaults that dated back to 1984.
+Michael Sharpe, a former CEO of the charter school group that ran Jumoke Academy in Hartford, was arrested in 2020 in connection to four sexual assaults that dated back to 1984.
 Sharpe was charged with kidnapping since the statute of limitations ran out on sexual assault.

 Following his arrest, Sharpe posted bail and was out on bond until his trial.